Dhruv2535/Dhruv2535/README.md

 - 🔭 I’m currently working on **Codex(chatbot) Project in which there is a bot who will solve your coding questions.**

-- 🌱 I’m currently learning **React.js,node.js,Web development,Data structures & algorithms in java,Python,Machine Learning,Data analytics.**
+- 🌱 I’m currently learning **Data analytics,Data structures & algorithms,Python,Machine Learning,Web development.**

 - 💬 Ask me about **C,C++,Java,Python,Data structures & algorithms,Web development.**